Associate Professor, Dr. Tran Thanh Nam. (Photo: NVCC) |

 What do you think about Gen Z - the new factor in the labor market?

 Compared to previous generations such as Gen X or Gen Y, Gen Z is considered a generation with a lot of pressure, facing many problems of stress, anxiety, depression and mental health damage.
-Gen Z is increasingly facing pressure from work, a higher volume of knowledge, study, and homework, and has to cope with crises of climate change, population aging, natural disasters, and epidemics.
-At the same time, they are facing an uncertain career future with increasing competition from automation technology and artificial intelligence.
+Gen Z increasingly faces pressure from work, a higher volume of knowledge, study, and homework, and has to cope with crises of climate change, population aging, natural disasters, and epidemics.
+At the same time, they face an uncertain career future with increasing competition from automation technology and artificial intelligence.

 This is also the generation with the highest rate of psychological disorders such as FOMO (fear of missing out) and FOLO (fear of disconnection).
-The rate of young people becoming unbalanced between real life and the virtual world, addicted to the internet, addicted to video games, addicted to pornographic products is also the highest when compared to Generation X or Y.
+The rate of young people who have an imbalance between real life and the virtual world, are addicted to the internet, video games, and pornography is also the highest when compared to Generation X or Y.

-Gen Z is born as a digital citizen, proficient and overly dependent on technology devices and the Internet, leading to increasingly weaker awareness of social situations and behaviors, and weaker soft skills.
-Even the most basic skills such as standard verbal or written communication, presentation or persuasion skills of Gen Z are considered weaker than previous generations.
+Generation Z was born as a digital citizen, proficient and overly dependent on technology devices and the Internet, leading to an increasingly weaker awareness of social situations and behavior, and weaker soft skills.
+Even the most basic skills such as standard verbal or written communication, presentation or persuasion skills of Generation Z are considered to be weaker than previous generations.

 Although the relationships of the younger generation are increasingly expanding and global, Gen Z is considered the loneliest generation.
 Being good at foreign languages and connecting with friends around the world means there are more and more examples of super achievements for them to compare and put pressure on themselves.
-Therefore, even though they know many friends on social networks, they often feel that no one can trust them, no one is their confidant and no one can understand them.
+Therefore, although they know a lot of friends on social networks, they often feel that no one can trust them, no one is their confidant and no one can understand them.

 What risks are they facing, according to you?